By: Christa Meland

 Those are the questions that were going through the mind of Rev. Dr. Shawn Moore during a silent march in St. Paul Tuesday afternoon.
 As he marched, Moore answered his own question a short time later: as many as it takes.

 Moore was among more than 30 Minnesota United Methodist pastors and hundreds of clergy from various faith traditions who participated in the march, organized by Twin Cities African American clergy and Presiding Elder Stacey Smith of the African Methodist Episcopal Church.
+It came eight days after George Floyd died under the knee of a Minneapolis police officer.
 Clergy attendees were invited to attend to bear witness for justice and stand in solidarity with African American colleagues.
 (View photos submitted by Minnesota United Methodists.)

 ‘United in hope’